 Statically vs. Dynamically Typed Languages

 Programming languages are broadly categorized into statically and dynamically typed languages.
-Statically typed languages are those in which the object type is checked at compile time and the compiler generates errors in cases of object type mismatch.
+Statically typed languages are those in which the object type is checked at compile-time, and the compiler generates errors in cases of an object type mismatch.
 C# and Java are typical examples of statically typed languages.
 If an integer type variable is assigned a string type value, the compiler will generate an error and the code will not compile.

 Why Dynamic Type Was Introduced?

 C# lacked dynamic feature before .NET Framework 4.0, which restricted C# to interoperating with other dynamic languages and frameworks.
-This was a considered a major limitation since without dynamic features, it was extremely difficult to talk to DLR, COM, and other dynamic frameworks.
+This was a considered a major limitation since, without dynamic features, it was extremely difficult to talk to DLR, COM, and other dynamic frameworks.

 How Dynamic is Implemented?

-Keeping in view the above mentioned issues, developers started working on a feature that could maintain the statically typed nature of C# while also interoperating with dynamic frameworks.
+Keeping in view the above-mentioned issues, developers started working on a feature that could maintain the statically typed nature of C# while also interoperating with dynamic frameworks.
 Therefore, the Dynamic keyword was introduced, and is used statically like any other type; however, its type is identified at runtime, fostering dynamism.

 dynamic name = “jones”;